 Spam comments can be a pain.
-I recommend using Akismet as a first line defence against spam comments appearing in your posts and pages.
-Setup and activation only takes a couple minutes and you will need a wordpress.com username and password to get started.
+I recommend using Akismet as a first-line defense against spam comments appearing in your posts and pages.
+Setup and activation only take a couple of minutes and you will need a wordpress.com username and password to get started.

 Don't forget, you are responsible for making sure your website can be found online and indexed by search engines – not Google!
 Configuring and setting you the SEO on your website to get more traffic is essential and there are a number of plugins to help.